glennleekg/readme/qsg-dev-env.md

 ```
 $ docker network create --driver bridge back-tier

-## docker container run command in the next step will use this flag
+## "docker container run" command in the next step will use this flag
 --network back-tier
 ```
 Reference: [Configure networking](https://docs.docker.com/network/), by [using bridge networks](https://docs.docker.com/network/bridge/), [using overlay networks](https://docs.docker.com/network/overlay/), [using host networking](https://docs.docker.com/network/host/), and etc.

 ## _**Step 3 ~ Run MariaDB Container**_
-> You may skip Step 1 because "docker container run" command will pull the image if not found.
+> You may skip the above-mentioned Step 1 because "docker container run" command will pull the image if it is not found.

 Note: Container created from MariaDB Image is running mysqld once started.
 (Tip for Deep Diver, please refer to the MariaDB Image's [Dockerfile](https://github.com/docker-library/mariadb/blob/master/Dockerfile.template), the CMD code at bottom of Dockerfile)